bbbam/ansible_role_user/README.md

     passwordless_sudo: true,
     authorized_keys: [~/.ssh/id_rsa.pub]}
 ```
-Mind that some vars are optional (groups, uid).
+Mind that some vars are optional (groups, uid, set_password).
+Beware of `set_password`.
+If used, it will store the password in `/tmp/user_password` and you will be forced to change the password during the first login.
+If you omit it, it will lock the password (`usermod -L`).
+You prefer the latter for deployment accounts and nopasswd sudo.
 * sudoers
 ```
 sudoers_groups: